tanisha1112/tanisha1112.github.io/index.md

 title : Tanisha Khurana
 layout: single
 author_profile: true
-excerpt: 'Welcome to my Website!'
+excerpt: 'Welcome to my Website!
+Hope you
-excerpt: 'hope you have a good time!'
+have a good time!'
 header:
   overlay_image:  "/images/2.jpg"
   overlay_filter: 0.1 # same as adding an opacity of 0.5 to a black background